cprost/youtube-playlist-length/README.md

 ### Youtube Playlist Length

 A small browser-agnostic plugin that displays the total length of a YouTube playlist.
 This functionality was previously included as a native feature on YouTube, but was removed.
-Tested and functional on FireFox 78 and Chrome 84.
+Tested and functional on Firefox 78 and Chrome 84.

 ![Demonstration of playlist length in video mode](/results/demo-firefox.png)